BecayeSoft/Databricks/README.md

 This is an introduction to Azure Databricks.

+Repository structure:

+- Explore products.ipynb: The notebook that contains the code.
+- `Key Concepts.md`: Key concepts of Databricks.
+- `Apache Spark.md`: An overview of Spark infrastructure, clusters and how to create them on Azure.

 Azure Databricks is a scalable platform for data analytics in Microsoft Azure.
 You can use Azure Databricks to build highly scalable solutions for data science and engineering, machine learning, and SQL-based data analytics.

 Pre-requisites: